will-gibson/webflow-snippets/js-accordion.md

-Smooth accordion that automatically closes an accordion item when a new one is selected.
+Overview: Smooth accordion that automatically closes an accordion item when a new one is selected.
 All elements are handled directly in Webflow.

 Place into `<head>`